Skip to content

 0.5 / 1

-The company is committed to respecting the land tenure rights of indigenous and local communities and all customary rights which apply to all suppliers.
-However, no information on legal land rights.
+The company commits all suppliers to respect the customary rights of indigenous and local communities.
+However, no commitment was found for legal land rights.

 • Y